 After a few idle years, the mine reopened and the second (and existing) mill was built in 1930 by the newly formed Winnekta Mining Company.
-The mill was equipped with a 2-stage Ingersoll-Rand Type 20 compressor, Blake jaw crusher, a Lane slow-speed Chilean mill (ten feet in diameter) and a
+The mill was equipped with a 2-stage Ingersoll-Rand Type 20 compressor, Blake jaw crusher, a Lane slow-speed roller (Chilean style) mill with a

 Underground, the mine had over a thousand feet of workings and stopes, but has since been reclaimed and is currently sealed.